kohr-h/misc/dl/instructions.md

    **Hint:** read the documentation of the `MLP` class.

-   Convince yourself that `mlp` really does the same as the manually defined model (this is a bit harder).
+   Convince yourself that `mlp` really does the same as the manually defined model (this may require a bit of digging).

 3. Add another layer to the model.
 What parts of the code need to change?
 4. Change the cost function to use L1 regularization in the weight coefficients.

+#### Taking it further

+Next we want to look into [Building with Bricks](https://blocks.readthedocs.io/en/latest/create_your_own_brick.html), which more or less explains the general concept of bricks, and [Create your own Brick](https://blocks.readthedocs.io/en/latest/create_your_own_brick.html), which introduces the API of the `Brick` class.

+Think about relevant use cases, for instance how to rebuild the Neural Network FBP method with these concepts, or how to define a method for misalignment correction in tomography.